SecondJochen/Schoenemann/README.md

 ## Acknowledgments
 Special thanks to:

-- Disservin for their [chess library](https://github.com/Disservin/chess-library/), which significantly streamlined development.
+- Disservin for his [chess library](https://github.com/Disservin/chess-library/), which significantly speed up development.
-- Fury for granting access to their OB instance.
+- Fury for granting access to his OB instance.
+- And all other Furybench members.
+- Logo was generated using ChatGPT

 ---